awsdocs/amazon-comprehend-developer-guide/doc_source/how-entities.md

-# Detect Entities<a name="how-entities"></a>
+# Entities<a name="how-entities"></a>

-Use the [DetectEntities](API_DetectEntities.md), [BatchDetectEntities](API_BatchDetectEntities.md), and [StartEntitiesDetectionJob](API_StartEntitiesDetectionJob.md) operations to detect entities in a document\.
 An *entity* is a textual reference to the unique name of a real\-world object such as people, places, and commercial items, and to precise references to measures such as dates and quantities\.

 For example, in the text "John moved to 1313 Mockingbird Lane in 2012," "John" might be recognized as a `PERSON`, "1313 Mockingbird Lane" might be recognized as a `LOCATION`, and "2012" might be recognized as a `DATE`\.